Making LTL Shipping Easier

 Here’s how that breaks down:

-Loading the Delivery Truck – The delivery truck that your shipment is loaded onto is dependent on your shipment.
-Cargo that needs a liftgate, or is being delivered to limited access locations, will be placed on trucks that serve those needs.
+- Loading the Delivery Truck – The delivery truck that your shipment loads onto depends on your shipment.
+Cargo that needs a liftgate or is being delivered to limited access locations will be placed on trucks that serve those needs.

 Package for Safety